SUBSCRIBE TO BAKECLUB!

 2. Put the butter, sugar and vanilla in a mixing bowl and use an electric mixer to beat until just creamy.
 Add the flour and chia seeds and use your hands to mix to a dough.

-4. Bake in preheated oven for 16-18 minutes, swapping the trays after 8 minutes, or until lightly golden and cooked through.
-Remove from the oven and cool on the tray
+5. Bake in preheated oven for 25 minutes, swapping the trays halfway through baking, or until lightly golden and cooked through.
+Remove from the oven and cool on the trays.

 Baker's Tips